 5. Potential Scams

 Unfortunately, the inheritance lending space isn’t immune to bad actors.
 It’s crucial to work with reputable lenders who are transparent about their terms and fees.
-Always research reviews and ask questions to ensure your rights are protected.
+Always research reviews and ask the top questions before selecting an inheritance lender to ensure your rights are protected.

 When to Consider an Inheritance Advance